Aharonov-Bohm effect with an effective complex-valued vector potential

 \section{Abstract}

-The interaction between a quantum charge and a quantized source of a magnetic field is considered in the Aharonov-Bohm scenario.
-It is shown that, if the source has a relatively small uncertainty while the particle encircles it, an effective magnetic vector potential arises and the final state of the joint system is approximately a tensor product.
-Furthermore, if a post-selection of the source is considered, the effective vector potential is, in general, complex-valued.
-This leads to a new prediction in the Aharonov-Bohm scenario before the magnetic field is fully enclosed that has a parallel with Berry phases in open quantum systems.
-Also, new insights into the correspondence principle, which makes complex vector potentials relevant in the study of classical systems, are discussed.
+The interaction between a quantum charge and a dynamic source of a magnetic field is considered in the Aharonov-Bohm scenario.
+It is shown that, in weak interactions with a post-selection of the source, the effective vector potential is, generally, complex-valued.
+This leads to new experimental protocols to detect the Aharonov-Bohm phase before the source is fully encircled.
+While this does not necessarily change the nonlocal status of the Aharonov-Bohm effect, it brings new insights into it.
+Moreover, we discuss how these results might have consequences for the correspondence principle, making complex vector potentials relevant to the study of classical systems.